4. Observing learning

 1. The use of body language by students

-The way you use body language used by students as well.
+The way you use body language can be used by students as well.
 With this use of body language students enhance collaboration and group cohesion.
-Check out this example on the site of the Conductors Band (Like FFT an initiative of the Rapucation Foundation)
+Check out this example on the site of the Conductors Band (Like FFT an initiative of the Rapucation Foundation).

 2. Coarse language

-An article in the NRC (June 18, 2019) about increasing violence in Germany includes a quote from President Steinmeier: “Where language becomes rougher, punitive action is no longer far away.”
-Advise FFT: Weather course language out of the lessen to prevent disruptions.
+An article in the NRC (June 18, 2019) about increasing violence in Germany includes a quote from President Steinmeier: “Where language becomes rougher, being rough with each other is no longer far away.”
+Advise FFT: To stop course language prevents disruptions.

 3. Openness about emotion in PO